EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 {::nomarkdown}</div>{:/}

 ##### _SPEC_
 Category SPEC contains species-specific information.
 Because data must be read for each species, tokens are repeated (once for each species).
-For that reason, there is some restriction as to the order of tokens.
+For this reason, there is some restriction as to the order of tokens.
 Data for a specific species (Z=, R=, R/W=, LMX=, IDXDN= and the like described below) begins with a token ATOM=; input of tokens specific to that species must precede the next occurence of ATOM=.

 The following four species apply to the automatic sphere resizer: